Nihal4777/Nihal4777/README.md

 ### I'm Nihal

-A learner who loves to interact and educate people.
-Always stays curious about everything.
-Developer who is trying to make people's life easier and happier.
+Curiosity driven learner who always loves to explore and understand new things.
+My area of research interest majorly includes web technologies and microprocessors.
+I am also an aspiring educator who loves to teach new technology to people.

 ## 🔭 I know